Learn the common signs of mental illness in adults and adolescents.

-Although rare, there is an increased risk of serotonin syndrome when escitalopram is used with other medications that increase serotonin, such as other antidepressants, migraine medications called “triptans” (e.g., Imitrex®), some pain medications (e.g., tramadol (Ultram®), amphetamines and the antibiotic linezolid (Zyvox®).
+Although rare, there is an increased risk of serotonin syndrome when escitalopram is used with other medications that increase serotonin, such as other antidepressants, migraine medications called “triptans” (e.g., Imitrex®), some pain medications (e.g., tramadol (Ultram®), the antibiotic linezolid (Zyvox®), and amphetamines.

 Escitalopram may increase the effects of other medications that can cause bleeding (e.g., ibuprofen (Advil®, Motrin®), warfarin (Coumadin®) and aspirin).

 Sleep, energy, or appetite may show some improvement within the first 1-2 weeks.
 Improvement in these physical symptoms can be an important early signal that the medication is working.
 Depressed mood and lack of interest in activities may need up to 6-8 weeks to fully improve.

 Suicidal thoughts or actions in children and adults